broken-hardware/ademco_esp8266/README.md

 # ademco_esp8266
 ademco 6148 keypad emulator

+The TX/RX codes were completely authored by me through reverse engineering and carry no warranties whatsoever.

 I have a home alarm system installed in 2007.
 It is based on Ademco 4110XM controller with 3 6148 keypads and various sensors.

 This system uses a land line to communicate with a central monitoring station where a real person will check the notifictions sent